quotentiroler/blood-count-to-fhir/README.md

 ## Requireds Interpreters

 - Python3 with dependencies as defined in requirements.txt
-- Java 17 (maybe also other versions work) with dependencies as defined in pom.xml
+- Java 17 with dependencies as defined in pom.xml

 ## Routes